 7. Forgetting that adult and youth, or ladies and men’s are different part numbers.
 These different shirt-types need their own line items.
 More often than not, this comes more from your customer’s purchase order information.

 Notes.
-This simply is the area on the work order that you write out your instructions to the different departments in your shop.
-Depending on your form, these could be different areas on the page, or all compressed into one space.
+This simply is the area of the work order that you write out your instructions to the different departments in your shop.
+Depending on your form, these could be different areas on the page or all compressed into one space.
 Standardizing how your team enters notes, information used, and what should be included is crucial to maximizing the production efficiency of your shop.
 Your staff has to be trained to read and understand notes to their departments, and held accountable for reading them.
-Notes entered that aren’t read are worthless, and will just lead to a lot of finger pointing.
+Notes entered that aren’t read are worthless, and will just lead to a lot of finger-pointing.
 Notes entered and actioned are a gold mine and lead to an efficiently run shop.
 Tip: The key is to agree on common terms and verbiage and have your staff trained to comprehend the information and make informed decisions.
 You want to strike a fine balance between having the right information and information overload.

 Notes to Purchasing.
 Any information you may want to include for the staff that has to purchase the inventory for the order.
 Notes here could include where to locate goods on the web, client instructions regarding style or color, a reference to a key distributor sale price on an item, or other necessary details regarding how to source the inventory for the order.

 Notes to Receiving.
-Helpful information to add here would obviously be tracking numbers on in-bound freight.
+Helpful information to add here would obviously be tracking numbers on inbound freight.
 Other information could be some special instructions or a heads-up regarding some detail on the order.
 You could also have notes on where to stage the goods after they check in the inventory.

 Notes to Art.
 Art instructions should never include these words: “Do Something Cool”.
 Rather, write a better creative brief that will allow them to use their creative talents and design something that can make your company money, with the minimal amount of time invested.
-Art instructions could also include instructions on the origins of the customer supplied art: art to be e-mailed, art in folder 123456 on server, art uploaded to ftp, etc. This helps your art staff get started in the race by locating the file quickly.
-For art instructions on how to create the piece, include all necessary details from the client.
-Have your sales or customer service dig for key details that may also include all verbiage (spelled correctly), Pantone colors, locations, dimensions of art, key placement on shirt, any and all customer provided logos or art, etc. The more this is spelled out and made easy from the front end of your shop, the easier and less painful the art creation will be.
+Art instructions could also include instructions on the origins of the customer supplied art: art to be e-mailed, art in folder 123456 on the server, art uploaded to FTP, etc. This helps your art staff get started in the race by locating the file quickly.
+For art instructions on how to create the piece, including all necessary details from the client.
+Have your sales or customer service dig for key details that may also include all verbiage (spelled correctly), Pantone colors, locations, dimensions of art, key placement on the shirt, any and all customer provided logos or art, etc. The more this is spelled out and made easy from the front end of your shop, the easier and less painful the art creation will be.

 Notes to Production.
-Having key notes in this area is critical for correct production execution.
+Having keynotes in this area is critical for correct production execution.
 Examples could include placement on the shirt (Print 1” down from the collar please), production sequence (Print LC and then heat press numbers), post-production steps (Relabel, Hangtag, Polybag), shipping notes (ship with order #123456), packaging (Use customer supplied boxes), ink selection (use Polywhite Ink), key reminders for scheduling (EVENT – MUST SHIP WEDNESDAY), other reminders (Client Press Check Tuesday at 9:00), or tips (Burnout shirts – Watch heat – Easy to Scorch).
 These notes should be formatted the same way every time and easy to read.
 Absolutely critical notes should be bolded, and if possible enlarge the text so it jumps off the page.
 Your press crews have to be trained and held accountable for reading these notes too.

 Notes to Shipping.
 If you are using this feature it’s critical that your staff reads and understands the notes in this section.
 Mis-shipped orders can get expensive quickly.
-Common examples of notes to shipping could include reminders (Ship with order #123456), instructions (Event – please guarantee freight), requests (Please insure freight), account information (Ship on third party account #xxxxxxx), packaging (Use customer supplied boxes), carrier selection (UPS), reminders (Customer Pick-Up – bring to front desk), or financial information (Credit Card Order – Bring Shipping $ to CSR).
+Common examples of notes to shipping could include reminders (Ship with order #123456), instructions (Event – please guarantee freight), requests (Please insure freight), account information (Ship on third-party account #xxxxxxx), packaging (Use customer supplied boxes), carrier selection (UPS), reminders (Customer Pick-Up – bring to front desk), or financial information (Credit Card Order – Bring Shipping $ to CSR).
 Shipping is such a critical part of the order it pays to carefully scrutinize this part of the process.
-It doesn’t matter how good of a printer or embroiderer you are, if you ship the order wrong and miss the event you’ve got a huge problem on your hands.
+It doesn’t matter how good of a printer or embroiderer you are if you ship the order wrong and miss the event you’ve got a huge problem on your hands.
 Including and using notes to shipping can really help you in the long run.

 Notes to Invoicing.
 Some customers have special financial needs, such as invoicing multiple orders on one invoice, using a credit card to pay for an order, a discount or deal applied to the order, or other financial considerations.